Production of GeV-scale heavy neutral leptons in 3-body decays. Comparison with the PYTHIA approach: Useful kinematic relations for the HNLs in the different reference frames

-and normalized coefficient $|\vec N|$ is equal to $|\vec e^{\,\,cm}_{N}\times{\vec e}_m^{\,\,lab}|$.
-Obtained solution has ambiguity, because system of equations \eqref{a18} is invariant under simultaneous change of sign of all vector's components.
-This ambiguity can be removed by following condition.
-If scalar product $\vec N\cdot \vec V^{cm}_N$ is positive the sign of vector $\vec N$ is correct, otherwise sign of vector $\vec N$ has to be changed.
+and the normalized coefficient $|\vec N|$ is equal to $|\vec e^{\,\,cm}_{N}\times{\vec e}_h^{\,\,lab}|$.
+The obtained solution has ambiguity, because the system of equations \eqref{a18} is invariant under simultaneous change of sign of all the vector's components.
+This ambiguity can be removed under the following condition.
+If scalar product $\vec N\cdot \vec V^{cm}_N$ is positive the sign of vector $\vec N$ is correct, otherwise the sign of vector $\vec N$ has to be changed.

 So, vector $\vec V^{cm}_{N,\bot}$ is simply defined as